Fatal Truck Accidents (Infographic)

 Since commercial truck drivers are often on a tight schedule, they are forced to rush to get to their destinations as quickly as possible.
 However, the weight of large commercial vehicles makes it difficult to slow down and to turn, especially at higher speeds.

-o Drinking and Substance Use
+- Drinking and Substance Use

 Truck driving entails long hours of isolation that can bring about loneliness, boredom, and even depression for many truckers.
 Some truckers might find solace in alcohol or drugs during their desolate life on the road.

-For others, substance abuse is a non-stop cycle which starts by using drugs to stay awake to drive longer and farther, then need alcohol or marijuana for sleep, and then begin the cycle once again by using more substance to ease a hangover and drive again.
+For others, substance abuse is a non-stop cycle that starts by using drugs to stay awake to drive longer and farther, then need alcohol or marijuana for sleep, and then begin the cycle once again by using more substance to ease a hangover and drive again.

-n, it may be impossible for the truck driver to work without using some substance.
+It may be impossible for the truck driver to work without using some substance.

 Continuous alcohol and substance intake come with several consequences, including impairing their ability to drive which can lead to an accident.